jinsenglin/openstack/monasca/README.md

 * value of target dimension: Nova
 * value of hostname dimension: as usual

-# Spec of New Metric Plugin
+# Spec of New Checks

-overcommit ratio
+checks name: overcommit_ratio

+parameters:

+* hypervisor_id

+# Spec for Enabling This New Checks

 ```
 # For Compute Node 1